-Preparing stuffed chicken breast has a way of feeling intimidating, especially if you've never made it before, but I assure you — it's much easier that it might seem.
+Preparing stuffed chicken breast has a way of feeling intimidating, especially if you've never made it before, but I assure you — it's much easier than it might seem.
+It's one of those things that's easy to pick up and get the hang of once you actually do it.
 The secret to success is using a sharp knife (boning and filleting knives work particularly well) and not cutting all the way through the chicken breast.
 When you're cutting, start small; remember, you can always make the pocket larger.

 Chili and Cheese Stuffed Chicken Breast

 shredded sharp cheddar cheese

 boneless, skinless chicken breasts (about 2 pounds total)